j3xugit/RaptorX-3DModeling/README.md

 2) Install EVcouplings for generating MSAs by jackhmmer (optional, but not recommended since it is too slow)

 It is available at https://github.com/debbiemarkslab/EVcouplings .
-Although installing the whole package, only the MSA generation module will be used.
+Although the whole package will be installed, only the MSA generation module will be used.

 Step 1: Download the package by running "git clone https://github.com/debbiemarkslab/EVcouplings.git".
 Suppose that it is located at $HOME/EVcouplings.

 Step 2: Run "conda create -n evfold anaconda python=3" to create a virtual environment and then switch to this environment by running "conda activate evfold".

 Step 3: cd to $HOME/EVcouplings and run "python setup.py install" to install the whole package.

 Note that EVcouplings runs on python 3 while this version of RaptorX runs on python 2.